Legionella: Pathogenesis

 In nature, Legionella bacteria live inside tiny organisms, like amoebae (examples: Acanthamoeba spp., Naegleria spp., Vermamoeba spp., or other protozoa such as Tetrahymena pyriformis).
 These amoebae are found in water and soil.
 They are found in low amounts in natural water sources like lakes and streams, but can grow quickly in man-made water systems under the right conditions.

 Legionella is spread through inhaling contaminated water droplets, which can come from mists, sprays, or other sources that release tiny droplets into the air.
 In homes, the most common sources of exposure are shower heads and sinks.
-The incubation period, or the time it takes for symptoms to appear, is usually 2-10 days for Legionella pneumonia and 24-72 hours for Pontiac fever.
+The incubation period, or the time it takes for symptoms to appear, is usually two to ten days for Legionella pneumonia and one to three days for Pontiac fever.
 In rare cases, infection can also happen if people accidentally breathe in drinking water.
 Person-to-person spread has not been proven, but could be possible in rare situations.

 Most healthy people don't get severely sick.
 The risk of Legionella infection is higher in adults, especially those over 40 years old.
 People with certain health conditions, like kidney or liver disease, chronic lung disease, or heart disease, are at a greater risk.
 Those with weakened immune systems, such as cancer patients or organ transplant recipients, are at risk as well.
 People with chronic illnesses, like autoimmune disease treated with TNF inhibitors, also face a higher risk of infection.
 Men are about three times more likely than women to get infected, while children are less likely to develop severe cases.
 Smoking, including cannabis smoking, is strongly linked to increased risk due to damage to the airway lining.

 Hospitals and nursing homes are especially concerned about water system safety because vulnerable patients are at a higher risk.
 For example, the Texas Department of State Health Services, has guidelines for hospitals to stop the spread of Legionella.

 In the United States, Legionella infects about 8,000 to 18,000 people each year.
 Preventing exposure to contaminated water droplets remains key to reducing spread.